JeffDeCola/my-go-examples/packages/flag/README.md

 # flag (standard) example

-`flag` _standard package makes it easy to implement command-line flag parsing._
+_The 'flag` package makes it easy to implement command-line flag parsing._

 Refer to the
 [flag](https://golang.org/pkg/flag/)